 or call 0333 900 0101

 Ethernet cabling allows networks – and therefore those connected to that network – to access other computers which are also connected.
 This is often known as a LAN, or Local Area Network.
-For businesses, Ethernet is useful when computers within the building need to share data: customer databases, for example.
+For businesses, an Ethernet installation is useful when computers within the building need to share data: customer databases, for example.
 The structured cables used for Ethernet are most commonly copper Category 5e cables.
 ‘Ethernet’ does not refer to any specific type of cable, however, so other cables may be used to achieve the same purpose.
 Learn more about data cable types here.

 What Is Ethernet?

 The word ‘Ethernet’ refers to a specific family of computer networking technologies which are used for local area networks (LANs).
 This frame based technology defines specific standards under which LANs operate.
 Simply put, Ethernet is a system which allows computers within a network to connect to and interact with each other directly.
 It differs from the Internet in that there is no worldwide web; the connection is limited to the local computers which are hooked up to that specific network.
 An Ethernet user could access another computer’s files or a company database, for example, but could not use a web browser without having another, different connection to the Internet.

 Ethernet was developed between 1973 and 1975, and was patented by Xerox as a “multipoint data communication system.”
 Several companies, including DEC and Intel, collaborated to promote Ethernet as a standard for networking.
 Ethernet gained international approval in 1984.